leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

    :class: refbox

    :Mode:      Pose Mode
-   :Panel:     :menuselection:`Properties editor --> Armature --> Inverse Kinematics`
+   :Panel:     :menuselection:`Properties --> Armature --> Inverse Kinematics`

 This panel is used to select the IK Solver type for the armature: *Standard* or *iTaSC*.
 Most the time people will use the *Standard* IK solver.